Outdoor Kitchen Barbeque Grill Safety

 ANSWER:

-If the outdoor kitchen is completely enclosed with roof and screened walls, then you'll want to install some type of ventilation system if smoke could get trapped by the roof.
-Or fashion a chimney in the roof top to allow the smoke to vent up naturally.
+Or fashion a chimney in the roof top to allow the smoke and heat to vent up naturally.

-However, if you mean an emergency sprinkler type system for putting out a fire, that is a question for your local outdoor kitchen code inspector.
+However, if you mean an emergency sprinkler type system for putting out a fire, that is a question for your local code inspector.... especially if this is a public space.

 Return to Outdoor Kitchen Questions & Answers.